 \section{Introduction}

-As globalization accelerates and migration continues to rise, societies worldwide are marked by growing contact between groups with different cultural, ethnic, and national backgrounds \cite{dovidio_reducing_2017}.
-However, increased opportunities for contact do not necessarily translate into interaction in diverse settings.
-Intergroup anxiety and prejudice often lead people to avoid cross-group interaction, maintaining social distance and sometimes contributing to intergroup tensions \cite{paolini_intergroup_2021, al_ramiah_intergroup_2013}.
+As globalization accelerates and migration continues to rise, societies worldwide are characterized by increasing contact among groups with diverse cultural, ethnic, and national backgrounds \cite{dovidio_reducing_2017}.
+However, increased opportunities for contact do not necessarily lead to interaction.
+Intergroup anxiety and prejudice often lead people to avoid cross-group interactions, maintain social distance, and sometimes contribute to intergroup tensions \cite{paolini_intergroup_2021, al_ramiah_intergroup_2013}.

 Intergroup Contact Theory \cite{allport_nature_1954, pettigrew_intergroup_1998} suggests that direct contact between members of different groups can reduce prejudice when four conditions are met: \textit{equal status}, \textit{common goals}, \textit{cooperation}, and \textit{institutional support}.
-This formulation has accumulated extensive empirical support across diverse groups and contexts \cite{pettigrew_meta-analytic_2006}, informing integration policies and reconciliation programs worldwide \cite{paolini_intergroup_2021}.
+This model has accumulated extensive empirical support across diverse groups and contexts \cite{pettigrew_meta-analytic_2006}, informing integration policies and reconciliation programs worldwide \cite{paolini_intergroup_2021}.